allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 - a locker was opened,
 - a package was taken out,
-- the door was closed
+- the door was closed,

-in a different order it does not make sense.
+In a different order it does not make sense.

 Your role as a facilitator is to listen and observe - how fast new stickies are appearing, where discussion is taking place (try to capture events people are arguing about).
 Encourage the team to try to identify as many events as possible.